Capital punishment: Ancient Rome

-The Twelve Tables, the body of laws handed down from archaic Rome, prescribe the death penalty for a variety of crimes including libel, arson and theft.
+The Twelve Tables, the body of laws handed down from archaic Rome, prescribe the death penalty for a variety of crimes, including libel, arson, and theft.
 During the Late Republic, there was consensus among the public and legislators to reduce the incidence of capital punishment.
 This opinion led to voluntary exile being prescribed in place of the death penalty, whereby a convict could either choose to leave in exile or face execution.

 A historic debate, followed by a vote, took place in the Roman Senate to decide the fate of Catiline's allies when he attempted to seize power in December, 63 BC.
 Cicero, then Roman consul, argued in support of the killing of conspirators without judgment by decision of the Senate (Senatus consultum ultimum) and was supported by the majority of senators; among the minority voices opposed to the execution, the most notable was Julius Caesar.
-The custom was different for foreigners who did not hold rights as Roman citizens, and especially for slaves, who were transferrable property.
+The custom was different for foreigners who did not hold rights as Roman citizens, and especially for enslaved people, who were transferrable property.

-Crucifixion was a form of punishment first employed by the Romans against slaves who rebelled, and throughout the Republican era was reserved for slaves, bandits, and traitors.
+Crucifixion was a form of punishment first employed by the Romans against enslaved people who rebelled, and throughout the Republican era was reserved for enslaved people, bandits, and traitors.
 Intended to be a punishment, a humiliation, and a deterrent, the condemned could take up to a few days to die.
 Corpses of the crucified were typically left on the crosses to decompose and to be eaten by animals.